© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Dovecote at Glebe Farm is a scheduled monument protected by Historic England under reference 1016549.
 View the official record →

-Dovecote at Glebe Farm is a brick-built dovecote located in Yorkshire, England.
+Dovecote at Glebe Farm is a brick-built structure located in Yorkshire, England, that dates to the post-medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016549.

 Dovecote at Glebe Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016549.